-This final table shows the change in both the number of applicants and in scores over time.
-This is important data if your goal is to get the right number of high-quality applications – enough so that you do not feel like you are missing opportunities, but not so many that you, your reviewers, or your applicants are investing time on applications that are unlikely to be funded.
+This final table shows the change in scores over time.
+This is important data if your goal is to get the right number of high-quality applications—enough so that you do not feel like you are missing opportunities, but not so many that you, your reviewers, or your applicants are investing time on applications that are unlikely to be funded.

 Then the question becomes, how can you use technology to change these statistics over time?
 This is where the technology you are using can play a large role.

 The systems you use to collect and review scholarship and grant applications give you new options for addressing problems with the number and quality of the application you receive.